envomp/Arete-UI/README.md

 ![Submissions](preview/course.gif)

+(Fun fact.
+Spike on the submission graph was from stress testing the system.)

 Then there is also a exercise page, what is really similar to courses page, but replace every word 'course' with 'exercise'.

 And finally there is students page, what accounts every student activity and compares them.